dotnet/docs/docs/csharp/roslyn-sdk/get-started/syntax-analysis.md

 ## Traversing trees

 You can examine the nodes in a syntax tree in two ways.
-You can traverse the tree to examine each node.
-Alternatively, you can query for specific elements or nodes.
+You can traverse the tree to examine each node, or you can query for specific elements or nodes.

 > [!IMPORTANT]
 > The following samples require the **.NET Compiler SDK** installed as part of Visual Studio 2017.
 You can find the .NET Compiler SDK as the last optional component listed under the **Visual Studio extension development** workload.
 The templates aren't installed without this component.